-Creating slides that can attract attention is always a challenge -- and every trick you can use to make your content more interesting is welcome.
+Creating slides that can attract attention is always a challenge, and any trick you can use to make your content more interesting is welcome.
 You have already learned how to apply text transform effects to your selected text.
 In addition to the available presets, you can go further and tweak any of the presets to make your own distinctive transform effect.

-In this tutorial you'll learn how to tweak the Transform text effect in PowerPoint -- follow these steps to explore more:
+In this tutorial you'll learn how to tweak the Transform text effect in PowerPoint 2010 for Windows.
+Follow these steps to explore more:

 - Select text that already has the Transform text effect applied, as shown in Figure 1.